aimat-lab/3DSC/README.md

 - `crystal_temp_2`: The crystal temperature.
 Non-zero only for the 3DSC<sub>ICSD</sub>.
 - `no_crystal_temp_given_2`: If the crystal temperature was not explicitly given.
 Always True in the 3DSC<sub>MP</sub>.
 In the 3DSC<sub>ICSD</sub>, this is True if no crystal temperature was given and 293K was assumed.
 `cubic`, `hexagonal`, `monoclinic`, `orthorhombic`, `tetragonal`, `triclinic`, `trigonal`, `primitive`, `base-centered`, `body-centered`, `face-centered`: The symmetry features as described in the appendix of our paper.

+Note that in the github version of this dataset, we have removed the `SOAP.*` and the `MAGPIE.*` columns due to memory constraints.
+You can get these columns by executing the matching and adaptation algorithm as described below.

 <!-- GETTING STARTED -->